Content Produced in Partnership with Charlotte Regional Visitors Authority

 Put the Pedal to the Metal: the NASCAR Hall of Fame

-An interactive museum dedicated to “the Great American Race,” whether you’re fanatical about NASCAR or not, the museum is a unique experience for people of all ages.
+An interactive museum dedicated to the history and heritage of motorsports, whether you’re fanatical about NASCAR or not, the museum is a unique experience for people of all ages.
 The sport’s origins may surprise you: born out of moonshine makers trying to outrun the law, it’s a place to pay homage to classic American engineering.
 Four floors of memorabilia and exhibits are interspersed with a series of challenges designed to test your skills and mettle.
 It’s a lesson in strategy to begin to understand how to achieve peak vehicle performance.
 You’ll learn how tire pressure and shocks work symbiotically to optimize speed without sacrificing agility as you practice being pit crew and driving in the race simulator.

 Have a Nightcap: Sophia’s Lounge